Speaking: Fluency & Coherence B2

 Key Vocabulary

-- Argument A set of reasons given to persuade others.
+- Argument A set of reasons given to persuade others that an action or idea is right or wrong.

-- Evidence Facts or signs that make you believe something is true.
+- Evidence Facts, examples, or signs that make you believe something is true.

 - Assertion A confident statement that you believe to be true; a claim.